 From a birds eye perspective, the Freifunk Hochstift infrastructure mainly consists of three building blocks:

-Distributed servers hosted across Germany providing infrastructure services
+Distributed servers hosted in data centers in Paderborn as remotely in Germany providing infrastructure services

-Wireless backbones within the city of Paderborn, Warburg, etc.
+Wireless backbones within the city centers of Paderborn, Warburg, etc.

 Freifunk nodes at homes, shops, enterprises, or elsewhere